Hong Kong International Schools – An Expensive Quest For The Education of Excellence

 Difference Between Local Schools & International Schools

-The major difference between local schools and international school is that international schools are completely independent and don’t receive any funding from the government, making them separate from the government.
+The major difference between local schools and international schools is that international schools are completely independent and don’t receive any funding from the government, making them separate from the government.

 Hence categorizing them under the private school sector along with private schools and private independent schools.
 Therefore the Hong Kong international schools are free to determine their own school fees, while the local schools are free of charge and subsequently obliged to follow the Education Bureau’s curriculum.

 Amounting to more than 1 million HKD for a child’s education from kindergarten to completion of undergraduate studies.
-Regardless of the extremely high school fees, the Hong Kong international schools still experience tremendous pressure to cater tohigh demand.
-Not only expats living in Hong Kong are seeking a Western education for their children, but there are also a number of wealthy locals, who consider the international schools as a stepping stone for their children, to get into Western universities.
-A price well worth paying for.
+Regardless of the extremely high school fees, the Hong Kong international schools still experience tremendous pressure to cater to high demand.
+Not only ex-pats living in Hong Kong are seeking a Western education for their children, but there are also a number of wealthy locals, who consider the international schools as a stepping stone for their children, to get into Western universities.

 Factors To Consider When Choosing Which International School To Enrol For Your Child